wichtounet/etl/Implementation.rst

 However, some things are harder than expected.
 For instance, it is not possible to remove SFINAE on the operator+ funtion because otherwise it would match etl::complex or iterators from dyn matrix.
-This because forwarding is "too perfect" and because ADL is used.
+This is because forwarding is "too perfect" and because ADL is used.

 Coverage
 --------